HenriqueFickert/DotNet/README.md

 # DotNet
-Aplicação utilizando .NET e Razor
+Application using .Net 6.0, Dapper and Razor Pages.